swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

-# Chapter 9: Update the CI/CD pipeline with CML
+# Chapter 9: Track model evolution in the CI/CD pipeline with CML

 ??? info "You want to take over from this chapter?
 Collapse this section and follow the instructions below."